 5.4.1 A course is considered to be completed when the course registration results in a notation or grade other than WDN, IP, CTN, CUR or AUD, CEX, CLP, DEF, GNA, CUO.

-5.4.2 A course is considered to be successfully completed if the course is completed with a passing grade, SAT, CH, or AEG.
+5.4.2 A course is considered to be successfully completed if the course is completed with a passing grade, SAT, CH, AEG, or CR.

 Final grades are posted after grades are approved.
 Once posted, final grades may only be changed through informal or formal appeals of grade processes (see Sections 3.3.4 and 3.3.5 of the Academic Regulations of the University).